ray-project/ray/doc/source/train/horovod.rst

         scaling_config=ScalingConfig(num_workers=2),
     )

-For more configurability, please reference the :py:class:`~ray.train.data_parallel_trainer.DataParallelTrainer` API.
+For more configurability, see the :py:class:`~ray.train.data_parallel_trainer.DataParallelTrainer` API.

 Running your training function
 ------------------------------

-With a distributed training function and a Ray Train ``Trainer``, you are now ready to start training!
+With a distributed training function and a Ray Train ``Trainer``, you are now ready to start training.

 .. code-block:: python